mcyaputra/Company-Performance-Analysis-using-SQL/README.md

 </details>

+### Analysis 5
-5. Pricing Team wants to analyze which products had experienced price increases not in between 10% and 30%.
+Pricing Team wants to analyze which products had experienced price increases not in between 10% and 30%.
 We need to provide them a list of products including:

 A. Product name
 B. Current unit price